tarandeepk02/Laravel-Quote-System/README.md

-# Quote Hub Developed in Laravel Framework
+# Get a Quote System Developed in Laravel Framework

-**Welcome to Quote Hub – Your Ultimate Destination for Wholesale Coroplast Sheets and Banners!**
-A Laravel-based web application built to streamline operations, reduce costs, and support businesses and signage professionals with affordable, high-quality coroplast sheets and banners.
+A Laravel-based web application built to streamline operations, reduce costs, and support businesses and signage professionals with affordable, high-quality products and cost estimations.

 ---

 ## 🧾 Project Overview

-Quote Hub is a platform designed for wholesalers and signage professionals to easily order coroplast sheets and banners.
+Quote Hub is a platform designed for wholesalers and signage professionals to easily order products.
 The application ensures:

 - 💲 Affordable prices without compromising on quality
 - 🛒 Easy and secure online ordering